TylerIllman/Roxanne/README.md

 # Roxanne

 Roxanne is a local-first research copilot for text and spoken voice conversations with your Zotero library and Obsidian knowledge base using Anthropic, OpenAI, or local Ollama models.
-It works by indexing and embedding your entire Zotero library data base and Obsidian vaults, it then uses agentic MCP to search, read and even update Zotero and Obsidian.
+It works by indexing and embedding your entire Zotero library database and Obsidian vaults, it then uses agentic MCP to search, read and even update Zotero and Obsidian.

 ## Install